bnriiitb/MLND/boston_housing/README.md

 ### Data

-The modified Boston housing dataset consists of 489 data points, with each datapoint having 3 features.
+The Boston housing dataset consists of 489 data points, with each datapoint having 3 features.
 This dataset is a modified version of the Boston Housing dataset found on the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Housing).

 **Features**
 1.  `RM`: average number of rooms per dwelling